rmscode/binary-garden/docs/networking/link-aggregation.md

 - Even if one physical links fails, it will detect if the point-to-point connection is using a media converter, so that the link status at the switching port remains up.
 Because LACPDUs do not form a component of this connection, the link will be removed from the link aggregate.
 This ensures that packets will not be lost due to the failed link.
 - Both of the devices can mutually confirm the LAG configuration.
 With static link aggregation, errors in the configuration or wiring will often not be detected as quickly.

+!!! quote "A nice analogy I found . . ."

+    It's important to understand that while the bandwidth of a 2-port LAG link is 2Gbps, an individual flow will max out at 1Gbps.
+It's a highway with a 100MPH speed limit.
+We can add another lane and 2 cars can go 100MPH, but a single car can never go 200MPH.
+We're increasing the amount of traffic that can be carried, but not the max speed.